Master's in Library Science vs. Master's in Library & Information Science Degrees: What is the Difference?

 • Value direct engagement with patrons and resource management

-Choose an MLIS if you:
+Consider an MLIS if you:

 • Are interested in digital archives, corporate roles, or information governance.

-• Want a career that combines technology with information science..
+• Want a career that combines technology with information science.

 • Plan to specialize in niche fields like law, healthcare, or records management

-Employer Perspectives on MLS and MLIS Degrees
+Employer Perspectives on Graduate Library Science Degrees

 MLS and MLIS Degrees